A selection of programs and series throughout the decades that were broadcast on Minnesota Public Radio.

 Click here for specific content for Midday, and All Things Considered.

-February 15, 1979 - Poets Joe and Nancy Paddock share their impressions on the sale of Bethlehem Lutheran Church in Taunton Minnesota.
-Also speaking are Vicki Sturgeon and other church members.
+February 15, 1979 - Poets Joe and Nancy Paddock share their impressions on the sale of Bethlehem Lutheran Church, located in Taunton Minnesota.
+Segment also includes comments from Vickie Sturgeon and church members.

 February 16, 1979 - MPR reporter Dan Olson speaks with with Gregory Reed of the Afro-American Cultural Arts Center in Minneapolis about the history of Black people in Minnesota.